Party of Labour of Albania

-The Party of Labour of Albania (Partia e Punës e Shqipërisë, PPSh), was the ruling and sole legal party of Albania during the communist period (1945–1991).
-It was founded on 8 November 1941 as the Communist Party of Albania (Partia Komuniste e Shqipërisë, PKSh) but changed its name in 1948 following a recommendation by Joseph Stalin, who considered the name more appropriate since the majority of the party's membership was made up of the peasantry instead of the working class.
-The party was dissolved on 13 June 1991 and succeeded by the Socialist Party of Albania and the new Communist Party of Albania.
-For most of its existence, the party was dominated by its First Secretary, Enver Hoxha, who was also the de facto leader of Albania from 1944 until his death in 1985.
+The Party of Labour of Albania (Partia e Punës e Shqipërisë, PPSh), was the ruling and sole legal party of Albania during the communist period (1944–1991).
+It was founded on 8 November 1941 as the Communist Party of Albania (Partia Komuniste e Shqipërisë, PKSh) but changed its name in 1948 following a recommendation by Joseph Stalin.
+The party dissolved on 13 June 1991 and refounded itself as the Socialist Party of Albania.
+For most of its existence, the party was dominated by its first leader, Enver Hoxha, who was also the leader of Albania from 1944 until his death in 1985.

 Background

 In the 1920s, Albania was the only Balkan country without a communist party.
-The first Albanian communists emerged from the followers of Albanian clergyman and politician Fan S. Noli.
-Once in Moscow, they formed the National Revolutionary Committee and became affiliated with the Comintern.
+The first Albanian communists emerged from the followers of Albanian clergyman and politician Fan S. Noli; having arrived in Moscow, these formed the National Revolutionary Committee and became affiliated with the Comintern.
 In August 1928, the first Albanian Communist Party was formed in the Soviet Union.
-The most prominent figure of the party was Ali Kelmendi who left Albania in 1936, to fight in the Spanish Civil War.
+The most prominent figure of the party was Ali Kelmendi, who left Albania in 1936 to fight in the Spanish Civil War.
 He was later regarded as the leader of a small group of Albanian Communists in France.
-However, no unified organisation existed in Albania until 1941.
+However, no unified organization existed in Albania until 1941.

 History

 World War II

-Following the German attack on the Soviet Union in June 1941, Yugoslav leader Josip Broz Tito under Comintern directives sent two Yugoslav delegates Miladin Popović and Dušan Mugoša to Albania.
+Following the German attack on the Soviet Union in June 1941, Yugoslav leader Josip Broz Tito, under Comintern directives, sent two Yugoslav delegates, Miladin Popović and Dušan Mugoša, to Albania.
 These two helped unite the Albanian communist groups in 1941.
-After intensive work, the Albanian Communist Party was formed on 8 November 1941 by a delegates from Shkodër with Enver Hoxha from the Korça branch as its leader.
+After intensive work, the Albanian Communist Party was formed on 8 November 1941 by a delegation from Shkodër, with Enver Hoxha from the Korça branch as its leader.

 The PKSh was the dominant element of the National Liberation Movement (LNC), formed in 1942.
 The LNC drove out the German occupiers (who had taken over from the Italians in 1943) on 29 November 1944.
-From that day onward, Albania was a full-fledged Communist regime.
+From that day onward, Albania was a full-fledged Communist state.
 In every other Eastern European country, the Communists were at least nominally part of a coalition government for a few years before seizing power at the helm of out-and-out Communist regimes.
 King Zog was barred from ever returning to Albania, though the monarchy was not formally abolished until January 1946.

-In the elections for the Constituent Assembly held on 2 December 1945, voters were presented with a single list from the Democratic Front, organised and led by the PKSh.
+In the elections for the Constituent Assembly held on 2 December 1945, voters were presented with a single list from the Democratic Front, organized and led by the PKSh.
 The Front received 93.7% of the vote.